 Therefore, acting quickly to seek out the assistance of a qualified attorney may make a difference in the outcome of your case.

-At Andrew Flusche, I provide clients with decades of experience focused on traffic and misdemeanor cases.
+At Andrew Flusche, Attorney at Law, I provide clients with years of experience focused on traffic and misdemeanor cases.
 Through this intentional focus, I can help you navigate the best path forward.

 I am dedicated to your flexibility, and I can handle much of your case via phone and email to limit interruptions to your life.
 Contact me today to discuss your reckless driving charge.